jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 #Entering Cumulocity Platform

+Now open your browser and go to below link

+'https://yourUserName.cumulocity.com/apps/administration/index.html#/'

-Now open your browser and go to below link 'https://yourUserName.cumulocity.com/apps/administration/index.html#/' Enter the username that you used when creating Cumulocity account instead of ‘yourUserName’ on link.
+Enter the username that you used when creating Cumulocity account instead of ‘yourUserName’ on link.

 You will reach Cumulocity dashboard

 ![Cumulocity Dashboard]({{ site.baseurl }}/assets/images/cumulocity_dashboard.png)

-This is how the connections are set up

 Now we have to create a device.

-If you have one of these devices on the list [Certificated Devices](https://www.cumulocity.com/dev-center/) you can add them too .
+If you have one of these devices on the list [Certificated Devices](https://www.cumulocity.com/dev-center/) you can add one of them too .

 ![Cumulocity Dashboard]({{ site.baseurl }}/assets/images/cumulocity_dashboard2.png)